Embedding Google Spreadsheets in a Website

 1. Calendars and Schedules

 I created two templates for the Google template gallery designed specifically for creating embedded calendars or schedules.
-In the gallery, they are entitled Embedded Calendar and Embedded Schedule.
+In the gallery, they are titled Embedded Calendar and Embedded Schedule.

 2. Frequently Changing Data or Content